Gavrisimo/gavrisimo.github.io/_posts/2011-01-01-get-microsoft-windows-font-display-on-ubuntu-sharp-fonts.md

 You just install microsoft fonts via synaptic, download some .conf files and move those file into /etc/fonts and your sites are beautiful again! :)

-One thing thought, i was having some permission issues when i tried to move those new files into /etc/files so i had to use terminal:
+One thing thought, I was having some permission issues when I tried to move those new files into /etc/files so I had to use terminal:

 <pre class="brush: plain; title: ; notranslate" title="">sudo mv -i /home/gavra/Downloads/conf/* /etc/fonts</pre>